Deploy vCluster on EKS

 - The

-storage class created earlier is used
+gp3storage class created earlier is used

-Allow internal DNS resolution
+Allow internal DNS resolutionβ

 By default, vCluster runs a CoreDNS component inside the virtual cluster.
-This component listens on port 1053
+This component listens on port 1053 instead of the standard DNS port 53 to avoid conflicts with the host cluster DNS.

 On EKS, if the CoreDNS pod and other virtual cluster pods are scheduled on different nodes, DNS resolution may fail.
-This happens because AWS creates separate security groups for the EKS control plane and worker nodes, and the default node security group does not allow inbound traffic on port 1053
+This happens because AWS creates separate security groups for the EKS control plane and worker nodes, and the default node security group does not allow inbound traffic on port 1053.

-To resolve this, manually update the EKS node security group to allow inbound TCP and UDP traffic on port 1053
+To resolve this, manually update the EKS node security group to allow inbound TCP and UDP traffic on port 1053 between nodes.

 This step is especially important for EKS clusters created using Terraform or other automation tools that apply restrictive network settings by default.

-Next steps
+Next stepsβ

-Now that you have vCluster
+Now that you have vCluster running on EKS, consider:

 - Setting up the platform UI to mange your virtual clusters.